TeamSPWK/spwk-ml-test/documents/polygon_fill_instruction.md

 - You can wrap the given environment with your custom environment
     - Given environment provides minimal information to solve the problem
+    - Depends on your method, these information may not sufficient to solve the problem
     - You can create a wrapper environment to generate additional information
+    - If you are familiar with some frameworks(like Gym, etc.), you can use given environment as a library and create wrapper environment inherits framework you want to use
     - If you create a wrapper environment, you have to submit that as well

 <h3>Restricted</h3>